 ST. LOUIS POST-DISPATCH

-This editorial originally appeared in the St. Louis Post-Dispatch on Monday.
+This editorial first appeared in the St. Louis Post-Dispatch.
+Send comments to email@example.com.